SGTechStack/sgtechstack.github.io/eds-library-documentation/docs/packages/pagination/usage.md

 ---

 # Usage

-Follow the steps below to use the Pagination-Query React library in your project:
+To incorporate the Pagination-Query React library into your project, follow the steps below:

 ## Importing the library
 Import the `usePaginationQuery` and `useInfinitePaginationQuery` functions from the `@eds-component/pagination-query`library: